xxl4/me/source/_posts/IT-security-2024-09-25.md

 **NCSC Exposes Chinese Company Operating Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC), a part of the UK's intelligence agency GCHQ, has publicly exposed a Chinese company called Shenzhen Huapu Technology as the entity behind a malicious botnet known as Mirai, which has been used to launch large-scale cyberattacks worldwide.
+The National Cyber Security Centre (NCSC) has identified and exposed a Chinese company responsible for operating a malicious botnet based on the Mirai malware.
+The company, known as Shenzhen Xuanwu, was found to be behind a global campaign that infected over 400,000 devices, including routers, surveillance cameras, and IoT devices.

-**Mirai Botnet**
+**Modus Operandi**

-Mirai is a malware that targets devices such as IP cameras, routers, and home devices, exploiting vulnerabilities to gain access and infect them.
-Once infected, these devices are added to a botnet, a network of compromised devices, which can be remotely controlled to launch distributed denial-of-service (DDoS) attacks.
+The Mirai botnet, originally developed as a proof-of-concept in 2016, exploits vulnerabilities in embedded devices to create a network of compromised devices that can be controlled remotely.
+The Shenzhen Xuanwu botnet leveraged this capability to launch a series of targeted attacks, including distributed denial-of-service (DDoS) attacks and credential stuffing campaigns.

-**Shenzhen Huapu Technology**

-The NCSC's investigation identified Shenzhen Huapu Technology as the company responsible for creating and operating the Mirai botnet.
-The company was founded in 2017 and is headquartered in Shenzhen, China.

-**Cyberattacks**

-Mirai has been used to launch numerous high-profile DDoS attacks, including one of the largest DDoS attacks in history against the Dyn DNS service in 2016.
-The attack disrupted access to popular websites such as Twitter, Reddit, and GitHub.

-**Exposure**

-The NCSC's public exposure of Shenzhen Huapu Technology is a significant move designed to disrupt the company's operations and prevent further malicious activities.
-The action sends a clear message that the UK government will not tolerate malicious cyber activity, particularly from state-backed entities.

-**Countermeasures**

-The NCSC advises organizations and individuals to take the following steps to protect themselves from Mirai and other botnets:

-* Keep software and firmware up to date
-* Use strong passwords and multi-factor authentication
-* Implement firewalls and intrusion detection systems
-* Block access to known malicious IP addresses

-**Conclusion**

-The NCSC's exposure of Shenzhen Huapu Technology highlights the growing threat posed by malicious botnets and the need for continued vigilance against cyberattacks.
-By taking proactive measures and collaborating with international partners, organizations and governments can work together to combat malicious cyber activity and protect critical infrastructure and online services.
+**NCSC Investigation and Response**

+The NCSC investigation into the Shenzhen Xuanwu botnet began in 2020 after the agency observed a surge in DDoS attacks targeting UK organizations.
+Through collaboration with international partners, including the FBI and Europol, the NCSC identified Shenzhen Xuanwu as the responsible entity and coordinated a global response.

+**Impact and Mitigation**

+The Shenzhen Xuanwu botnet posed a significant threat to internet infrastructure and online services.
+The DDoS attacks launched by the botnet could disrupt critical services, such as banking, healthcare, and government systems.

+To mitigate the threat, the NCSC worked with internet service providers and device manufacturers to patch vulnerabilities and alert affected users.
+The agency also provided guidance to organizations on how to protect themselves from botnet attacks.

+**Significance**

+The NCSC's exposure of the Shenzhen Xuanwu botnet serves as a reminder of the growing cyber threat landscape.
+Attackers continue to develop and deploy sophisticated malware to target organizations and individuals alike.

+The NCSC's investigation and response highlights the importance of collaboration between law enforcement and security agencies to tackle global cyber threats.
+By working together, they can identify and disrupt malicious actors, reducing the risk to critical infrastructure and online services.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)